pkholland/anon/README.md

 But it shows a central feature of many Service designs where there exists some kind of queue, shown above as the std::deque `g_new_connections`.
 Here one thread of execution accepts new server connections as fast as it can and puts each one on a queue.
-Another thread of execution pulls items off the of the queue and processes them as fast as it can.
+Another thread pulls items off the of the queue and processes them as fast as it can.
 The basic problem illustrated here is that there isn't a good way for the second thread to keep the first from getting too far ahead of it.
 If the `process_one_connection` function takes a long time to